gliderkite/wumpus/README.md

 ## How to Play
 The agent is located in a cave with 16 rooms (a 4x4 grid).
-The goal is to find the gold in one of this room and return the the entry.
-But the cave contains also the Wumpus, a beast that eats anyone that enters its room, and zero or more pits, that will trap anyone who enters the room except for the wumpus.
+The goal is to find the gold in one of this room and return to the the entry.
+But the cave contains also the Wumpus, a beast that eats anyone that enters its room, and zero or more pits, that will trap anyone who enters the room except for the Wumpus.

-The agent can perceive several information according to the current room where he is located:
+The agent can perceive several information according to its current location:

 1. In the square containing the wumpus and in the directly (not diagonal) adjacent squares, the agent will perceive a Stench.
 2. In the squares directly adjacent to a pit, the agent will perceive a Breeze.
 3. In the square where gold is, the agent will perceive a Glitter.
-4 .When the wumpus is killed, it emits a Scream that can be perceived anywhere in the cave.
+4. When the wumpus is killed, it emits a Scream that can be perceived anywhere in the cave.

 The agent can perform five different action: